AyushSood03/audio-group-CMSC473-673-project/dataset/README.md

-"Audiocaps_GAMA_captions.txt" are .txt file of audio caption for 2658 audios in Audiocaps dataset.
+"audiocaps_gama_captions.txt" are .txt file of audio caption for 2658 audios in Audiocaps dataset.

-"Audioset_GAMA_captions.txt" are .txt file of audio caption for 8602 audios in Audioset dataset.
+"audioset_gama_captions.txt" are .txt file of audio caption for 8602 audios in Audioset dataset.

-"Audiocaps_Molmo_captions.txt" are .txt file of VLM descriptions for 1882 keyframes in Audiocaps dataset.
+"audiocaps_molmo_captions.txt" are .txt file of VLM descriptions for 1882 keyframes in Audiocaps dataset.

-"Audioset_Molmo_captions.txt" are .txt file of VLM descriptions for 7584 keyframes in Audioset dataset.
+"audioset_molmo_captions.txt" are .txt file of VLM descriptions for 7584 keyframes in Audioset dataset.